BestTimesToVisit.com Logo

 Bahrain National Museum: Unearthing the Kingdom's History

 Delve into Bahrain's rich past at this architectural marvel.
-Explore fascinating artifacts, from Dilmun-era relics to modern art, and immerse yourself in the stories they tell.
-For a deeper understanding, join a guided tour or check their website for special exhibitions.
+Explore fascinating artifacts, from Dilmun-era relics to modern art, tracing the island's captivating journey.
+Insider tip: Arrive early to avoid crowds and take advantage of the museum's excellent audio guide.

-Lost in the Souq: A Sensory Manama Adventure
+Lost in the Souq: A Sensory Manama Market Adventure

-Get delightfully lost in the labyrinthine alleys of Manama's souqs, a sensory feast of sights, sounds, and smells.
-Haggle for spices, perfumes, and traditional crafts, and soak up the vibrant atmosphere.
-Visit during the cooler months for a more comfortable experience.
+Get delightfully lost in the labyrinthine alleys of Manama's souqs, a vibrant tapestry of sights, sounds, and scents.
+Haggle for spices, perfumes, and traditional crafts, immersing yourself in the heart of Bahraini life.
+Insider tip: Visit in the late afternoon for the best atmosphere and cooler temperatures.

 See all 8 things to do →